 You can use the lifecycle management feature when you need to change the storage class or delete specified objects regularly to reduce costs.
 COS will automatically change the storage class or delete specified objects within the specified time frame according to the rules you set.
 For more information, see Lifecycle Overview.

 A lifecycle can be set to as long as 3,650 days.

-- Applied to: this lifecycle rule can be applied to the entire bucket or just objects with a specific prefix, such as
+Applied to: the lifecycle rule can be applied to the entire bucket, or objects within a specified range as defined below:

 COS storage classes are **STANDARD**, **STANDARD_IA**, and **ARCHIVE** in order from hot to cold storage.
 You can transition objects only from a hot storage class to a colder one, not vice versa.
 Time is measured for a file starting from the moment it is modified (i.e., re-uploaded) in COS.